codebushi/site/src/resources/learning-javascript-and-react.md

 <h3 class="mt-5 mb-2"><a href="https://www.youtube.com/user/wesbos">Wes Bos</a></h3>

 Another great YouTube channel with a lot of videos on vanilla Javascript and some CSS goodness.
 Wes and Scott from LevelUpTuts also co-host a podcast on web development called [Syntax](https://syntax.fm/).
 Wes also partnered up with Mozilla Firefox to produce a completely free course on [CSS Grid](https://cssgrid.io/).

+<h3 class="mt-5 mb-2"><a href="https://www.youtube.com/user/TechGuyWeb/">Traversy Media</a></h3>

+Lots of great crash courses and online tutorials that covers a wide range of topics.
+Not only does it cover the hottest JavaScript frameworks, there's also content for PHP, Ruby on Rails, Python, and much more.
+If you like Brad and his teaching style, he offers full courses <a href="https://click.linksynergy.com/deeplink?id=ML*i/1MCazE&mid=39197&murl=https%3A%2F%2Fwww.udemy.com%2Fuser%2Fbrad-traversy%2F">Udemy.com</a>.

 <h3 class="mt-5 mb-2">Free Javascript Books</h3>